reasonml/reasonml.github.io/README.md

 npm run deploy
 ```

 **Note**: the deployment is currently broken because of gatsby because of webpack because of chunking plugin, because that's life.
-We've currently cherry-picked the relevant changes into a stable branch called `good-for-deploy`.
+We've currently cherry-picked the relevant changes into a stable branch called `new-deploy`.
 Deploy through that one.

 The site uses GatsbyJS.
 For info on how it works, take a look at [their docs](https://www.gatsbyjs.org/docs/).